 We are improving our Alternative Text (or Alt Text) for images so that only images that present valuable information are accompanied by alternative text for screenreader users.
 Alt Text will not accompany decorative images.

 We use icons, images, videos and colour-coding on the website to help illustrate the text.
-This decision came out of many focus groups and interviews with people with a learning disability about the kind of website they wanted to use.
+This decision came out of many focus groups Where a group of people meet to talk about a topic, and a researcher asks them some questions. and interviews with people with a learning disability about the kind of website they wanted to use.
 The colour coding is designed to help you associate which pages are in different sections of the website.
 For example:

 - Advice and support = teal